Here’s the Nitecore TIP SE keychain flashlight. This little keychain flashlight has dual e-switches, dual emitters, and more! Read on!

 User Interface and Operation

 There are two switches on the TIP SE.
 They’re both e-switches, and both have a red indicator (probably one indicator that can be seen in both switches).
-They’re clicky, response, and very proud.
+They’re clicky, responsive, and very proud.
 They’re also soft, unlike the switches on the TIP2.
 These switches are much more like some other TIPs – the TIP SS Tropical, for example.

 There are two user modes for this light.
 Daily and Demo.
 The light of course ships in Demo mode.
 In Demo, the light shuts off after 30 seconds.
 In Daily mode, the light does not shut off after 30 seconds.
 To switch between the two, hold both buttons and wait for a flash.
-One flash indicates Demo, two flashes indicates Daily.
+One flash indicates Demo, two flashes indicate Daily.
 The light can be on or off before making this change.
 Interestingly, reactivating the light within 3s after turning it off in Demo mode will make Daily mode active, until the light is again turned off.

 Here’s a UI table!

 The UI is really not all that complicated, but importantly adds direct access to Low, which is something I asked for from previous TIPs!

 LED and Beam

 In the TIP SE is 2 x OSRAM P8.
 Wouldn’t have been my first choice for this cool little light, but they’re not too bad.
 They are behind individual TIR optics.
 By the time the beam gets any distance from the light, it’s perfectly combined.